 Make no mistake about it.
 Volunteering as a member of the West Barnstable Fire Department requires a commitment that few are willing to make.
 You will be required to put in some long and hard hours.
 Emergencies do not care about time, temperature, birthdays or holidays.
 On some nights you will be asked to get out of a warm, comfortable bed and respond to an EMS call, a fire or an accident.

-As a firefighter/EMT you can expect to loose sleep, miss meals and push yourself to limits beyond what you thought you were capable of.
+As a firefighter/EMT you can expect to lose sleep, miss meals and push yourself to limits beyond what you thought you were capable of.
 Take our word for it, what you see on TV or in the movies doesn’t begin to describe the reality of fighting a fire or dealing with a serious accident.
 These are demanding and dangerous tasks.
 But volunteer firefighting is one of the most rewarding things you can do…knowing that you helped make a difference.

 If you would like more information about becoming a volunteer firefighter or EMT with the West Barnstable Fire Department, call us at 508-362-3241 or stop by the fire station anytime.